Foster a GSP

 - Give good ear rubs,

 - Look forward to a happy tail wag when you get home,

 - Have a soft spot for a wet dog nose as your alarm clock, and

 Foster homes are priceless to us!
-Without foster homes we cannot rescue dogs from shelters.
+Without foster homes, we cannot rescue dogs from shelters.
 We always need more foster homes because there are always dogs that need us.
 Some of our foster homes foster continuously, some from time to time, and others just to cover vacations.

 How does it work?

 3) Indicate interest in a shelter dog.
 Once approved to foster, you will be added to our foster home email list.
-All foster requests will be sent to that list.
+All foster requests are sent to that list.
 We do not accept dogs into the rescue program unless we have a foster home confirmed for them.
 Respond to the request if you are interested in fostering the available dog.
-The dog will then be brought into rescue, taken to the vet to be spayed/neutered, and receive all necessary shots and check-ups.
+The dog will be brought into rescue, taken to the vet to be spayed/neutered, and receive all necessary shots and check-ups.
 The dog is then transported to your home.

 4) Fostering a GSP.
 You care for the dog until he or she is adopted.
 Most dogs remain in their foster homes a few months.
 We require the dog to be in foster care at least two weeks before adoption.
 Special procedures apply for puppies.